-WASHINGTON (Reuters) - Seven states have joined the U.S. Justice Department's lawsuit to stop AT&T's
+WASHINGTON (Reuters) - Seven states have joined the U.S. Justice Department's lawsuit to stop AT&T's <T.N> proposed purchase of T-Mobile USA, the Justice Department said on Friday.

 Attorneys general from California, Illinois, Massachusetts, New York, Ohio, Pennsylvania and Washington have signed onto the effort to stop the deal that would merge two of the four large national cellphone carriers.